 This is an agreement between you and the professor about what you will be

-working on, so please make it as complete and thoughtful as possible.
+working on, so please make it as complete as possible.

 Section V and VI of the contract requires